 You must be a cardmember in order to participate in the Discover credit cardreferral program.
 You may only refer friends to a card that you are holding, and that card must be eligible for the Discover Refer a Friend program.
 Your account must be in good standing in order to refer a friend.

 In order to get the referral process going, you must sign into Discover’s Refer a Friend page with your Discover login credentials.
 You will be provided with a referral link for the card on your account.
 You can send this link to your friends via email or some other form of communication.

 After receiving the referral link, your friends have the option to submit an application with Discover (Note: friends who either already have a Discover card or are opted out of Discover’s marketing communications emails will not be able to receive the referral email).
 If the application is approved, then you are eligible to receive a cash back or miles bonus credited to your account.

 Discover does not explicitly state which cards are eligible for the program; however, it does state which cards are ineligible.
-These ineligible products include the Discover Business Card, the Discover Business Miles Card, the Essential by Discover Card, the Escape by Discover Card, or the Miles by Discover® Card.

 Note: You should not enter any personal information such as your social security number, full name, address, and credit card information on an unsecure, non-Discover website.